GaberAlsayed/Show-The-Local-Weather/README.md

-# Show-The-Local-Weather Tutorial follow along
+# Show-The-Local-Weather
+Shout out to CodeTutorial360 for the tutorial, changed some things for taste.